konecnyjakub/event-dispatcher/README.md

 In this example, method three is called first, method two second and method one last.

-In the next major version, PriorityListenerProvider will be removed and this listener provider will become the default one.

 ### Debugging dispatched events

 If you want to debug dispatched events, you can use included DebugEventDispatcher.
 Its constructor takes an event dispatcher (to which dispatching events is delegated) and a [PSR-3](https://www.php-fig.org/psr/psr-3/) logger which is used to log relevant info.